iManagement

 What to look for

-Bee density in the brood box, the actual occupation of the frames, the condition of the brood nest, the space still available for laying, and the nectar flow dynamics.
-Natural cues can help: depending on the region, cherry, apple, oilseed rape, or sycamore maple blossom often accompanies this phase.
-Full dandelion bloom can signal this turning point, without being sufficient as a reliable indicator on its own.
+The density of bees in the brood box, the actual occupancy of the frames, the state of the brood nest, the space still available for laying, the dynamics of the nectar flow and the comb-building activity.
+Signs from nature can help: depending on the region, the blooms of cherry, apple, rapeseed or sycamore maple often accompany this phase.
+Full bloom of dandelion can also signal this shift, without sufficing on its own as a reference.

-Add the super when a colony is genuinely ready, before nectar starts blocking the brood box.
-The decision must be based on the actual colony strength and available resources, not on a fixed date.
+Add the super when a colony is truly ready, before the nectar starts to block the brood box.
+The decision must remain based on the actual strength of the colony and available resources, not on a fixed date.
+When the comb-building dynamic is favourable, May can also be a good window to progressively introduce new frames and advance the renewal of old frames, without disorganising the brood nest.

 A super added too late promotes congestion and increases swarming pressure.
-A super added too early, on the other hand, opens up a volume the colony does not yet occupy well, especially in cool or unsettled weather.
+A super added too early conversely opens a volume that the colony does not yet occupy well, especially in cool or unstable weather.
+Likewise, comb renewal is conducted in steps: one should not introduce too much new foundation at once into a colony that is not ready to build it.

 Further reading